The Enablers in Depth

 Directory:

 A Business Insider article reports that Alexander Simonpour has shown up at NASA and also has a GSA address (meaning he was likely detailed from the GSA).
-Riley Sennott and Scott Coulter also are listed
+Riley Sennott and Scott Coulter also are listed in the NASA online directory.

 |